Harrison Barnes' Legal Career Advice Podcast - Episode 55

 When you work with a talented legal recruiter and legal recruiting firm, there is a vast "value add" that ensures you will likely be far more successful working with them than you would be on your own—or with an average legal recruiter.
 The best legal recruiters can find you more positions, prepare you better for interviews, position your candidacy most effectively and make sure your story is told, and you are seen.
 Without a doubt, if you are represented by a talented legal recruiter, you are far more likely to be successful with them than you even would be on your own.

-There is only a few times where you might consider applying to a firm without a legal recruiter.
-Our own legal recruiter Romina L. Filippou wrote article about just this type of exception.
+There are only a few times where you might consider applying to a firm without a legal recruiter.
+Our own legal recruiter Romina L. Filippou wrote an article about just this type of exception.

 Most critically, though, the best legal recruiters will care about you and the work that they do profoundly.
 It is about more than just a job to them.
 The best legal recruiters want you to succeed and be the best you can be.
 They take an interest in you, and they care.
 People who care about you, your goals and want you to succeed can make a powerful difference in what happens over the course of your life and career.